operand/agency/README.md

 ```

 This is an example of an access control policy.
 Access control policies are used
-to control what actions can be invoked by other `Operator`'s.
+to control what actions can be invoked by other operators.

 The access policy can currently be one of three values: